SG-7/TSSSF-Expansions/README.md

 Goal - Lover's Lightning,
 Goal - Murf n' Nyan Productions

-## Murf n' Nyan Expansion 2 - TBD
+## Murf n' Nyan Expansion 2 - Soon...
 Not sure if this will end up being completed.
 There are a few ideas that have been written down, but we'll see.
+Looking at it again, it seems that this expansion is almost complete.
+I'll take another look later and maybe finish the text portion of the cards before working on the art for Disciples of Equality.

 ## Fallout Equestria: Disciples of Equality - WIP
 A pack of nine (or more) cards based on a story I was going to write in the Fallout Equestria universe.
 The Disciples of Equality follow the teachings of Starlight Glimmer (pre-redemption) and treat everyone as equals.
 However, her daughter may be able to end the fighting in the wasteland once and for all.